Fit as a Mama Bear

 These espresso overnight oats make the perfect make-ahead breakfast recipe because they only contain five ingredients (just like this peanut butter protein powder chia pudding!).

-Regular oats: make sure to use a certified gluten-free brand if you need it and know that steel-cut oats won’t work for this recipe.
-Learn more about different types of oats and how to use them.
+• Regular oats: Make sure to use a certified gluten-free brand if you need it, and know that steel-cut oats and quick oats won’t work for this recipe.

-Coconut milk: make sure to use coconut milk from the can and omit the water.
+• Coconut milk: Make sure to use coconut milk from the can and omit the water.
 You want the thick, white coconut milk (or coconut cream) to give the coffee overnight oats maximum creaminess.
-Learn everything you need to know about coconut milk.
+Learn everything you need to know about types of coconut milk.

-Collagen powder: this is what makes the recipe have such a high protein content.
+• Collagen powder: This is what makes the recipe have such a high protein content.
 Collagen powder is one of the cleanest sources of protein and mixes in without clumping.
-Learn more about natural foods high in collagen to help keep you young and then peek more into the benefits of a high protein diet and why you want to amp it up!
+Learn more about natural foods high in collagen.

-Vanilla stevia: depending on how sweet you like your coffee, you may want a hint more of this.
-If you don’t have vanilla stevia on hand (get some because it’s low-calorie awesome), use vanilla + your preferred sweetener.
+• Vanilla stevia: Depending on how sweet you like your coffee, you may want a hint more of this.
+If you don’t have vanilla stevia on hand, use vanilla + your preferred sweetener.

 How To Make Espresso Overnight Oats